built1n/blog/posts/adieu-quake.md

 I calculated about a 60% improvement in instructions/cycle over the optimized C version.
-Most of the saved cycles come from using `qadd` and packing two 16-bit samples in a 32-bit read and write.
+Most of the saved cycles come from using `qadd` for saturation arithmetic and packing of memory operations.

 ### A "Prime" Conspiracy

+Here's another interesting bug I ran into along the way.
 You'll notice the assembly listing has a comment by the `bgt` instruction (branch if greater than) noting that `bne` (branch if not equal) cannot be used because of a corner case that freezes if the sample count is 1.
-This will lead to an integer wraparound to `0xFFFFFFFF` and an extremely long delay (that will eventually resolve itself).
+This will lead to an integer wraparound to `0xFFFFFFFF` and an extremely long delay (which will eventually resolve itself).

-This corner case was triggered by one sound in particular, of 7325 samples in length (the sound triggered by a 100 health pickup).
+This corner case was triggered by one sound in particular, of 7325 samples in length (the sound triggered by a 100 health pickup, incidentally).
 What's so special about 7325, you ask?
 Try taking it modulo any power of two:

 ```
 7325 % 2 = 1